DerGuru/The-Resonant/New Chapters/Part4/P4-07_The_Warning.md

 "No," Malvek corrected.
 "You're being sent to assist Dr. Tanaka's team, which includes Japan's best operators.
 They'll handle primary engagement.
 Your role is support and strategic insight.
 But you need to be prepared for worst-case scenarios."

-He pulled up a final document—official authorization, stamped with international regulatory seals.
+He pulled up a final document - official authorization, stamped with international regulatory seals.
 "This gives you legal authority to act.
 It also puts you on record.
 If this goes wrong, there will be inquiries.
 Investigations.
 You need to understand that."

 "We understand," Jason said.
 He looked at Lina, saw her nod.
 "We're still going."